davbecpauls/OracleCodex/replit.md

 ## Overview

-Obscura Codex is a full-stack web application designed for creating, organizing, and publishing custom tarot and oracle decks.
-The platform provides a mystical-themed interface where users can design individual cards with detailed interpretations, create custom reading spreads, and manage their deck collections.
-Built with modern web technologies, the application follows a client-server architecture with a React frontend and Express.js backend, utilizing PostgreSQL for data persistence and Replit's authentication system for user management.
+Obscura Codex is a fully functional mystical web platform for creating, organizing, and publishing custom tarot and oracle decks.
+The application features a cosmic-themed dark UI with purple-to-gold gradients, twinkling star animations, and celestial golden accents that create an enchanting user experience.
+Users can craft detailed deck cards with comprehensive interpretations, design custom reading spreads, and manage their mystical collections through an intuitive workflow from creation to publication.

+## Recent Changes (August 2025)
+- ✓ Complete application setup with cosmic theming implemented
+- ✓ Authentication system successfully integrated with Replit Auth
+- ✓ Database schema deployed and working with PostgreSQL
+- ✓ All core pages implemented: Landing, Home, Vault, Altar, Card Creator, Deck Preview, Spread Creator, Profile
+- ✓ File upload system configured for card artwork and deck thumbnails
+- ✓ Responsive navigation with mystical styling and mobile support
+- ✓ Twinkling stars background animation and cosmic gradients applied

 ## User Preferences